epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 - MovieLens: *INCLUDE DATASET DESCRIPTION*.
 - IMDb: This dataset provides average ratings and the number of votes for more than three million movies, accessible at: [IMDb Dataset](https://developer.imdb.com/non-commercial-datasets/).
-- Academy Awards Database: A comprehensive record of Oscar's nominees and winners, encompassing movie names, year, and category, since the first Oscar's to the present day.
+- Academy Awards Database: A comprehensive record of Oscar nominees and winners, encompassing movie names, year, and category, since the first Oscars to the present day.
 This dataset can be found at: [Academy Awards Database](https://www.oscars.org/oscars/awards-databases).

 ## Research Questions: